- Felicitas Grosshans Weinmann, 52 Ancestors, Week 11, Lucky.

 My Ancestor Rev. Thomas Shepard, an English and American Puritan Minister and Significant Figure in Early Colonial New England.

 In this month of August on the 25th will mark the 372nd anniversary of the death of my quite interesting and significant ancestor Rev. Thomas Shepard.
 He and his third wife Margaret Borodell are my 8th great-grandparents.
 She was the … Continue reading

-What do you see as the task of theology and why is this important for you and for your faith community?
-The work or task of theology according to Migliore is,” . . . inseparably bound to an identifiable faith … Continue reading
+The work or task of theology according to Migliore is,” . . . inseparably bound to an identifiable faith community that worships God, attends to Scriptures and its accounts of God’s work and will, and engages in manifold ministries of … Continue reading